Dallinger/Dallinger/docs/source/dummies_network.rst

 What is a Network?
 ------------------

-Networks are the space in which all of the other objects we have covered so far (Nodes, Vectors, etc) exist.
-Nonetheless they are also objects themselves, with a corresponding table each row of which refers to a single Network.
+Networks are the spaces in which all of the other objects we have covered so far (Nodes, Vectors, etc) exist.
+Nonetheless they are also objects themselves, with each corresponding table row referring to a single Network.
 If this feels a bit strange, think about how your chair is an object contained within your house, which is itself an object.
-Or try drawing a collection of Nodes and Vectors of a piece of paper - the paper itself is the Network.
+Or try drawing a collection of Nodes and Vectors on a piece of paper - the paper itself is the Network.

-The main question you probably have though is how does a Network know how to arrange the Nodes and Vectors in the right way?
+The main question you probably have though is how does a Network know to arrange the Nodes and Vectors in the right way?
 As we will see below, Networks aren't just a blank page in which other objects are stored, rather they come with a few rules as well and these rules determine the structure that Networks take.
 The rules don't describe the final structure of the Network (though this can be deduced from the rules) rather they describe how a Network grows as new Nodes are added and when this growth should stop.

 Having a table for Networks obviously allows the creation of multiple Networks (each occupying a different row in the table).
 It might seem unclear why this is permitted, but the answer is that it allows the experimenter to easily run multiple parallel conditions or experimental repeats at the same time, with each Network corresponding to a different condition or repeat.
 Participants who take part in the experiment can take part in each Network sequentially, take part in only a subset of them or take part in just a single Network.
 This is all configurable on an experiment-by-experiment basis and we will see how when we come to the ``Experiment`` class.